bpwhite/bioinformatics-toolbox/README.txt

 			many locations that haplotype is found at.
 			3. Determines how many individuals share that haplotype at each location.
-			4. Outputs in FASTSA a haplotype identification number (HaplotypeID), a representative sequence from the haplotype (RepSeq), a representative name from the haplotype (RepName), the location, and the abundance of individuals sharing that haplotype at that location.
+			4. Outputs in FASTA a haplotype identification number (HaplotypeID), a representative sequence from the haplotype (RepSeq), a representative name from the haplotype (RepName), the location, and the abundance of individuals sharing that haplotype at that location.